Duke Georg Alexander of Mecklenburg-Strelitz: Marriage

 Georg Alexander fell in love with his mother’s lady in waiting Natalia Feodorovna Vanliarskya (Saint Petersburg, 16 May 1858 - Cannes, 14 March 1921), the daughter of Feodor Ardalionovich Vanliarsky (23 December 1833 - 2 February 1903), a Russian State Councillor, who served in the Ministry of Finance, and wife Maria Feodorovna Uvarova, paternal granddaughter of Ardalion Alexeievich Vanliarsky and wife Anastasia Mikhailovna Simanovskaya (? - 26 March 1891) and maternal granddaughter of Feodor Feodorovich Uvarov and wife Maria Petrovna Joukova.
 She was a member of the Russian nobility who came from Germany in 17th century whose name was originally von Lahr.
 Vanljarskya was a skillful singer and the couple was brought together by their shared passion for music.
 Grand Duchess Catherine Mikahilovna opposed their union and fired Natalia, hoping that his son would forget the affair and would marry a bride of royal background.
 However Georg Alexander persisted and in June 1889 he went to Germany to obtain the permission to marry from the head of the family, his uncle, Grand Duke Frederick William (1819-1904).
 With his uncle's consent, George Georgievich married Natalia Vanliarskya on 14 February 1890 in Saint Petersburg.
-As Natalia was not of member of reigning royal family their union was treated as morganatic and she received from the Duke of Mecklenburg-Strelitz the title of Countess von Carlow (the name Carlow came from the estate Karlivka in Poltava province, that belonged to Georg-Alexander) on 18 March 1890 that would pass to their children.
+As Natalia was neither member of the reigning royal or mediatised family, their union was treated as morganatic and she received from the Duke of Mecklenburg-Strelitz the title of Countess von Carlow (the name Carlow came from the estate Karlovka in Poltava province, that belonged to Georg-Alexander) on 18 March 1890 that would pass to their children.
 Their marriage was a happy one and Natalia eventually became loved by her husband’s family.

-The couple initially lived in a western wing of the Mikhailovski palace, where fifteen rooms were given to them.
-After the death of Grand Duchess Catherine Mikhailovna in 1894, the Mikhailovski palace and the bulk of her inheritance passed to Duke Georg Alexander's younger brother Karl Michael and their sister Helene.
+The couple initially lived in a western wing of the Mikhailovsky palace, where fifteen rooms were given to them.
+After the death of Grand Duchess Catherine Mikhailovna in 1894, the Mikhailovsky palace and the bulk of her inheritance passed to Duke Georg Alexander's younger brother Karl Michael and their sister Helene.
 The palace was bought by Emperor Nicholas II in 1895 to house the collection of the Russian Museum, named in honor of Emperor Alexander III.
 Georg Alexander moved with his family to his own residence located at No 46 Fontanka embankment.
 The house was designed with his own personal plans and immediately became a center for musicians and artist.
 During the first years of their marriage, Vanljarskya did not take part in court life and only years later she began to accompany her husband at court balls and receptions in the Winter Palace.

 The couple's four children received the title of Counts of Carlow after the mother: